Shared-care in haemodialysis

 Information for patients from the Kent Kidney Care Centre

-What is meant by haemodialysis shared-care?
+What is meant by shared-care in haemodialysis?

 nurse-and-patient-shared-care.jpg